 During 2008, Federal-Mogul entered into a series of five-year interest rate swap agreements with a total notional value of \$1,190 million to hedge the variability of interest payments associated with its variable-rate term loans.
 Through these swap agreements, Federal-Mogul has fixed its base interest and premium rate at a combined average interest rate of approximately 5.37% on the hedged principal amount of \$1,190 million.
-As of December 31, 2012 and 2011, unrealized net losses of \$10 million and \$44 million, respectively, were recorded in accumulated other comprehensive loss as a result of these hedges.
-As of December 31, 2012, losses of \$10 million are expected to be reclassified from accumulated other comprehensive loss to the consolidated statement of operations within the next 12 months.
+As of December 31, 2013, all of these five-year interest rate swap agreements had expired.
+As of December 31, 2012, unrealized net losses of \$10 million, respectively, were recorded in accumulated other comprehensive loss as a result of these hedges.